Learn in 7 steps ways to harden your WordPress site for security.

 - The third threat hackers pose against WordPress websites is that they can use your site for malicious purposes, such as spamming or sending malware-infected links in emails and messages on social media sites like Facebook.

-- The fourth threat hackers present against WordPress sites are called “DDoS attacks.”
+- The fourth threat hackers present against WordPress sites is called “DDoS attacks.”
 These happen when a hacker uses many computers or bots (computers controlled by software) to overload the server and make it unavailable for legitimate users.

 - The fifth threat hackers pose against WordPress sites is called “brute force attacks.”
-Hackers attempt to guess your password by trying many different combinations of letter, number, and symbol combinations.
+Hackers attempt to guess your password by trying many different combinations of the letter, number, and symbol combinations.

-7 steps to harden WordPress site
+7 ways to harden WordPress site/security measure

 The following steps will help you secure WordPress against the threats mentioned above.